Tickets SOLD OUT

 - Visit the print shop to pick up your “Squeamish at Beamish” blood ink print.

-- Be transformed by our fiendish face painter in the Co-op hardware throughout the night (children only), see the Hall of Mirrors in the drapery and tasty toffee and chocolate apples will be on sale in the grocery.
+- Be transformed by our fiendish face painter in the Co-op hardware throughout the night, see the Hall of Mirrors in the drapery and tasty toffee and chocolate apples will be on sale in the grocery.

 The 1900s Pit Village